 Q. What actions should I take if I receive a bounce or a complaint?

 After an ISP sends a bounce or complaint to Amazon SES, we will usually pass it to you within a few seconds via Amazon SNS or email.
 However, we may not receive the bounce or complaint notification from the recipient’s ISP for a period of time ranging from seconds to weeks or longer, depending on how quickly the ISP notifies us.
+Delivery notifications are published as soon as Amazon SES delivers an email to a recipient’s mail server.
+In most cases, email sent through Amazon SES is delivered within seconds, but occasionally it might take longer.

 Q: Will I be affected by any bounces or complaints that are caused by other Amazon SES users?